Alfred Vernon Galbraith: Forestry Training

 Following the withdrawal from strained arrangements with the Australian Forestry School in Canberra in 1930 Galbraith, or A.V. as he was commonly known, personally took responsibility for raising standards at the Victorian School of Forestry (VSF) at Creswick and building closer ties with the University of Melbourne.
 He increased academic staff at VSF and gave the Principal Edwin James Semmens more autonomy for the management of the school and its 1200 acre demonstration forest.
 One major long-term consequence was more VSF graduates undertook higher training at Universities at home and abroad.

 His efforts culminated in the University of Melbourne establishing a Bachelor of Science in Forestry in the mid-1940s.
 VSF students were then able undertake two years at the University after completing the three-year Associate Diploma course at Creswick.

 Galbraith was not trained as a forester he possessed the Diploma of Commerce from Melbourne University and was an Associate of the Institute of Chartered Accountants.
 However, while Chairman, he wrote a major thesis “Eucalyptus regnans- Its silviculture, management & utilisation in Victoria” which he submitted in July 1935 to earn the very first Diploma of Forestry (Victoria) awarded by the Board of Forestry Education.
 This seminal work was later published in 1937 as a small booklet and was used to train Victorian forestry and botany students.
 This work was prior to the ground breaking research into mountain ash done in mid-1950s by the world renowned Dr David Hungerford Ashton from the botany school at the University of Melbourne.

 Galbraith's Grand Design

 Within weeks of the end of the war, as Chairman of the Commission, A V Galbraith outlined his grand vision, or grand design, for the future and a quiet revolution began across Victoria’s forests.
-An epic story that took more than eighty years to unfold and where several things were in play.